Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

-The detection scheme is illustrated in \refform{fig:equilibriumBKT} (a).
+The detection scheme is illustrated in Fig.\ \ref{fig1} (a).
 To observe the matter-wave interference, the trap is abruptly turned off, releasing the pair of 2D gases for a time-of-flight (TOF) expansion of duration $t_{\text{TOF}}= \SI{16.2}{ms}$.
-Once released, the clouds expand along the $z$ direction \cite{Merloti2013,Hechenblaikner2005}, reducing the density quickly so that the interactions are negligible during the expansion.
-The integrated radial density distribution after TOF displays a bimodal distribution with a Thomas-Fermi (TF) profile of the quasicondensate and a broad Gaussian of the thermal wings \cite{supp, Clade2009}.
-The TF profile shows a negligible expansion along the radial direction during TOF compared to the ballistic expansion of the thermal wings.
-We image a thin slice of the density distribution with thickness $L_y = \SI{5}{\micro\metre}$, as illustrated in Fig. \ref{fig:equilibriumBKT} (a).
+Once released, the clouds expand along the $z$ direction \cite{Merloti2013,Hechenblaikner2005} and an interference pattern along $z$ appears.
+We image a thin slice of the density distribution with thickness $L_y = \SI{5}{\micro\metre}$, as indicated in Fig.\ \ref{fig1} (a).
+The density profile, such as that shown in Fig.\ \ref{fig1} (b), is obtained by integrating along $z$ and averaging over many images.
+This profile is a bimodal distribution having a Thomas-Fermi (TF) profile of the quasicondensate and a broad Gaussian of the thermal wings \cite{Clade2009}, as illustrated in Fig.\ \ref{fig1} (c).
+In contrast to the true (3D) condensate, the quasicondensate in 2D displays fluctuating phase and supports both thermal and superfluid phases of the BKT transition \cite{Clade2009,Posazhennikova2006,Prokofev2002,Druten1997}.
+We determine the quasicondensate fraction (number of atoms within the TF profile divided by the total number of atoms) and show its temperature dependence in Fig.\ \ref{fig1} (d), along with the MC results \cite{supp}, which yields the onset of quasicondensation at $T_{\mathrm{qc}}/T_0 \sim 0.7$.

-\refform{fig:equilibriumBKT} (b) shows examples of interference patterns obtained from two independent measurements at the temperature $T/T_0=0.52$.
-The wavenumber of the interference fringes along the $z$ direction is consistent with $k = md/\hbar t_{\text{TOF}}$ \cite{Pethick2008}, where $d=\SI{7}{\micro \metre}$ is the spatial separation between the double-well minima.
 The local fluctuations of the interference fringes contain the phase information of \textit{in situ} clouds.
 At each location $x$, we fit the interference pattern with the function \cite{Pethick2008}

 where $\rho_0,\sigma, c_0,k,\theta(x)$ are fit parameters.
-The extracted phase $\theta(x)$ encodes a specific realisation of the fluctuations of the \textit{in situ} local relative phase along the line $\bm{r}=(x,y=0)$ between the pair of 2D gases.
+The extracted phase $\theta(x)$ encodes a specific realisation of the fluctuations of the \textit{in situ} local relative phase between the pair of 2D gases.
 For each experimental run, we calculate the two-point phase correlation function $e^{i [\theta(x)-\theta(x')]}$ at locations $x$ and $x'$.
 We then determine the averaged correlation function